viamrobotics/docs/docs/tutorials/custom/custom-base-dog.md

 - If your servos aren't moving as expected or at all, try turning the whole robot off for a while to let them cool down.

-- Make sure the robot's batteries have adequate charge.
+- Make sure the machine's batteries have adequate charge.
   If you have otherwise unexplained connection errors, try powering things off and charging the batteries for a while before attempting to SSH to the Pi again.

 - If certain sensors or servos aren't being found by the software, turn off the robot and make sure all wires are fully connected before turning it back on.